-2014: MLS: Ranks tied for second in MLS with 14 goals.
-Has played in 23 games, 21 of them starts.
+2014: MLS: Ranks second in MLS with 19 goals, the best single-season goal scoring total in club history.
+Has played in 28 games, 26 of them starts.
 Won MLS Player of the Month after scoring six goals in May, marking the ninth time in club history a player has won such honors.
 Earned MLS Team of the Week honors in Week 7, Week 10 and Week 11.
 Scored his first goal of the season, the game-winner, in a 1-0 win over San Jose on March 22.
 Scored the game-winning goal as a second half substitute in a 3-2 win over Colorado on March 29.
 Scored his first career MLS brace in a 4-0 win over Montreal on April 19.
 Scored his second brace of the season with two more strikes against Montreal in a 3-0 win on May 10.
 Scored as a second half substitute in a 2-1 loss to Philadelphia on May 14.
 Scored in a 2-1 loss to Chicago on May 18.
 Scored his third brace of the season in a 2-2 draw vs. Toronto FC on May 23, becoming the third player in team history to score in four straight MLS appearances.
 Scored a penalty kick in a 2-1 win at Houston on June 6.
-Scored in a 1-1 draw against Chicago on July 6.
+Scored a memorable goal in a 1-1 draw against Chicago on July 6.
 Scored his fourth brace of the season, and his third against Montreal, on July 12 in a 2-1 win.
 Contributed his first assist of the season to Jacob Peterson in a 2-1 win at Toronto FC on July 26.
 Played 19 minutes in the MLS All-Star Game on Aug.
 6 as the MLS All-Stars defeated Bayern Munich 2-1 in Portland.
 Scored his fifth brace of the season, and his second against Toronto, in a 4-1 win on Aug.
 16, becoming the first player in club history to convert two penalty kicks in a game.
+Scored in a 3-1 loss to Houston on Aug.
+29. Scored in a 2-1 loss to New York on Sept.
+6. Scored a historic goal in a 4-0 win at Chivas USA on Sept.
+12, breaking the club record for most goals in a single season with 19.
 CCL: Appeared as a second half substitute in both legs of the 2013-14 CONCACAF Champions League quarterfinals vs. Cruz Azul.
 Featured in the 2014-15 group stage, playing 17 minutes in a 1-1 draw against Real Esteli on Aug.
-19. Open Cup: Played 90 minutes in a 2-0 fourth round win over Minnesota United FC on June 18.
+19. Scored a penalty kick and played 80 minutes in a 3-1 win over Deportivo Saprissa on Sept.
+18. Open Cup: Played 90 minutes in a 2-0 fourth round win over Minnesota United FC on June 18.
 Played 71 minutes in a 3-1 fifth round loss to Portland on June 24.
 Friendly: Played 45 minutes in a 4-1 Champions Shield defeat to Manchester City on July 23 at Sporting Park.

 2013: Spent first half of season on-loan to USL Pro affiliate Orlando City SC.
 Scored 26 goals in all competitions between USL Pro, Open Cup, MLS, MLS Cup Playoffs and CCL.
 MLS: Made season debut with Sporting KC as a sub in a 3-2 win over the Columbus Crew on June 29.
 Finished season with 16 games played and seven start.
 Scored first MLS goal in a 3-2 loss to the New York Red Bulls on August 3.
 Scored the game-winning goal in a 1-0 win over D.C.
 United on October 18.
 Playoffs: Appeared in all five MLS Cup Playoff matches with three starts.
 Scored the game winning goal in the second leg of the Eastern Conference Championship vs. the Houston Dynamo.
 CCL: Appeared in all four 2013-14 CONCACAF Champions League group stage matches (three starts).
 Scored a goal in a 2-0 win over Real Esteli on August 7.
 Earned a PK (that Soony Saad converted) against CD Olimpia on August 27.